ilhamnoerr95/git-iam/readme.md

-git-iam fix # Create fix branch not from master git-iam commit # Input message (max 50 charactesrs) git-iam pr  ##  Follow input prompts for PR creation git-iam log # Interactive log visualization
+git-iam fix # Create fix branch not from master git-iam commit # Input message (max 50 charactesrs) git-iam pr  ##  Follow input prompts for PR creation git-iam push ## push to remote git-iam log # Interactive log visualization git-iam sprint-finish # finish sprint branch after merged into development, fast-forward to development without Pull request or merge request git-iam feature-finish # finish feature branch after merged into sprint, fast-forward to sprint without Pull request or merge request
 ```

+> [!note]
+> sprint-finish and feature-finish are only for sprint and feature branch respectively, it will not create Pull request or merge request.
+> it will ask prompt input for the target of branch that want to merge.
+> if you want to create Pull request or merge request, use `git-iam pr` instead.

 ## The branching rule follows a structured Git-iam:

 1. Every sprint branch is created from the master branch.
 2. Each feature branch must be created from its corresponding sprint branch.
 3. After development, all feature branches are merged back into the sprint.
-4. Once a sprint is complete, the sprint branch is merged into the development branch.
+4. Once a sprint is complete, the sprint branch is merged into the development/anything branch naming you want.
-5. Finally, the development branch is merged into master after final review and testing.
+5. Finally, the development/anything branch is merged into master after final review and testing.

 ✅ This ensures a clean and traceable workflow from feature development to production-ready code.